pekam/finnish-tax-report-util/README.md

   there's another row that contains the sum of losses and fees.
 - `positions.csv` contains the positions left open at the end of the year.
 These need to be reported one by one to vero.fi.
+The file contains also all the entry transactions for those positions (but the same data is also provided in JSON format).
-The file contains also all the entry transactions for those positions, which will be needed to calculate the profits and losses for the upcoming years.
+- `unclosedEntries.json` contains the entry transactions of open positions which will be needed to calculate next year's profits and losses.
+The data is in JSON format so it can be easily parsed.

 ## Limitations